Quantego

 Disclaimer

-This 1024 parts model has been designed by Lego amateurs (not professional): due to its rather complex design, it could be subject to issues.
+This 1024-brick model has been designed by LEGO amateurs (not professionals): due to its rather complex design, it could be subject to issues.
 Any feedback for improvement is welcome!

 Kits